rohitkjohnedu/my_yade/doc/sphinx/user.rst

       ...
    ]

 Using more functors than necessary (such as :yref:`Bo1_Facet_Aabb` if there are no :yref:`facets<Facet>` in the simulation) has no performance penalty.
-On the other hand, missing functors for existing :yref:`shapes<Shape>` will cause those bodies to not collider with other bodies (they will freely interpenetrate).
+On the other hand, missing functors for existing :yref:`shapes<Shape>` will cause those bodies to not collide with other bodies (they will freely interpenetrate).

 There are other :ref:`colliders<inheritanceGraphCollider>` as well, though their usage is only experimental: